Mayeu/maildir/README.md

 :ok
 ```

-And everywhere a function take a message struct as argument, can pass a string
+And everywhere a function take a message struct as argument, you can pass a
-of the message fullpath instead:
+string representing the message fullpath instead:

 ```elixir
 iex> Maildir.Message.process("/home/doctor/Maildir/new/1111.2ec459f.tardis:2,")